-VDSL2 may use much more bandwidth, up to 35 MHz, it can provide aggregate data rates (sum of the two directions) up to 300 Mbps, this value can be divided symmetrically or asymmetrically.
+VDSL2 is capable of using even more bandwidth, up to 35 MHz.
+It provides aggregate data rates (sum of the two directions) up to 300 Mbps, this value can be divided symmetrically or asymmetrically.

-As with other DSL technologies, VDSL performance deteriorates with distance, at 500 meters data rates are roughly half the maximum obtained near the DSLAM.
+As with other DSL technologies, VDSL performance deteriorates with distance, at 500 meters data rates are roughly half the maximum attained near the DSLAM.